PWM RGB LED

-This is a sample app which drives a RGB LED using PWM.
+This is a sample app which drives an RGB LED using the PWM API.

 There are three single-color component LEDs in an RGB LED.
 Each component LED is driven by a PWM port where the pulse width is changed from zero to the period indicated in Devicetree.
 Such period should be fast enough to be above the flicker fusion threshold (the minimum flicker rate where the LED is perceived as being steady).
 The sample causes each LED component to step from dark to max brightness.
 Three for loops (one for each component LED) generate a gradual range of color changes from the RGB LED, and the sample repeats forever.

 The board must have red, green, and blue LEDs connected via PWM output channels.

 You will see at least one of these errors if you try to build this sample for an unsupported board: